 \begin{lem} For any graph $G\in\mathbb{G}(n,\gamma)\cap \mathbb{H}(n,\gamma)$ and for any vertex $u\in V(\widetilde{G})$, there are exactly $d_{\widetilde{G}}(u)$ 3-faces incident to $u$, which together form a wheel of order $d_{\widetilde{G}}(u)+1$. \end{lem}

 As we will see later (Lemma \ref{lem3.3}), the maximum spectral radius of graphs in $\mathbb{H}(n,\gamma)$ is achieved just when the $3\gamma$ added edges are incident to the same vertex within the interior of the path $P_{n-2}$.
 The extremal graph in this case contains a copy of $K_{3,3\gamma+2}$.
 However, by Lemma \ref{lem2.5}, $K_{3,3\gamma+2}$ can not be embedded on a surface with Euler genus $\gamma$.
 Based on this reasoning, the proof of Theorem \ref{thm1.3} will require a careful combination of spectral techniques and structural analysis.
 To facilitate this, we introduce several definitions and additional lemmas.

 First, we note that every graph $G$ in $\mathbb{H}(n,\gamma)$ is connected.
-By the Perron-Frobenius theorem, there exists a positive unit eigenvector corresponding to $\rho(G)$, which is referred to as the \emph{Perron vector} of $G$.
+By the Perron--Frobenius theorem, there exists a positive unit eigenvector corresponding to $\rho(G)$, which is referred to as the \emph{Perron vector} of $G$.

 Recall that $d_H(u)$ denotes the degree of a vertex $u$ in a graph $H$.
-We now introduce the concept of the \emph{$\ell$-degree} $w^{(\ell)}_H(u)$ of a vertex $u$, which is defined as the number of $\ell$-walks starting from $u$.
+We now introduce the concept of the \emph{$\ell$--degree} $w^{(\ell)}_H(u)$ of a vertex $u$, which is defined as the number of $\ell$--walks starting from $u$.
 For every vertex $u\in V(H)$, we define $w^{(0)}_H\!(u)=1$, and clearly, we have $w^{(1)}_H\!(u)=d_H(u)$.
 Furthermore, it is easy to see that

 As early as 2002, Nikiforov \cite{NIKI} employed this parameter to investigate the relationship between the spectral radius and clique number of graphs.
-Let $w^{(\ell)}\!(H)$ denote the total number of $\ell$-walks in $H$.
+Let $w^{(\ell)}\!(H)$ denote the total number of $\ell$--walks in $H$.
 Clearly, $w^{(1)}(H)=2e(H)$.
 Furthermore, we have